The Cheapest Ticket Problem in Public Transport: Conclusion

 \section{Conclusion}

-In this paper, we have provided models for many common fare systems, studied their properties and provided polynomial algorithms for finding cheapest standard tickets, all of them based on shortest paths.
-We also investigated in which cases cheapest standard tickets provide cheapest tickets, i.e., in which cases it is not possible to trick out the rules by misusing the bought tickets.
+In this paper, we have provided models for many common fare structures, studied their properties and provided polynomial algorithms for finding cheapest standard tickets, all of them based on shortest paths.
+We also investigated in which cases cheapest standard tickets provide cheapest tickets, i.e., in which cases it is not possible to benefit from misusing the bought tickets.
 To this end, we defined and analyzed the no-stopover and the no-elongation property and gave sufficient conditions for them to hold.

-As a further step, we plan to investigate speed-up techniques for shortest paths (e.g., in \cite{WagnerWilhalm07,bdgmpsww-rptn-14}) in order to make the computation of cheapest paths more efficient and to evaluate these experimentally.
+As a further step, one can investigate speed-up techniques for shortest paths (e.g., in \cite{WagnerWilhalm07,bdgmpsww-rptn-14}) in order to make the computation of cheapest paths more efficient and to evaluate these experimentally.
 Here it is particularly interesting to use the embedding of the PTN in the plane, bidirectional search and the structure of the zones (for zone tariffs).
 The next step is to include the ticket price as one criterion besides other criteria that passengers might apply to choose their routes.
-The most important criterion for a passenger probably is the travel time, see, e.g., \cite{BornHoppKarb16}, but also, for example, the robustness against delays of the path may be important as shown in \cite{BGMHSS12}.
+The most important criterion for a passenger probably is the travel time, see, e.g., \cite{BornHoppKarb16}, but also, for example, the robustness against delays of the path may be important as shown in \cite{BGMHSS11,BGMHSS12}.
 Considering several criteria can be done efficiently if ticket prices can be computed by common shortest path algorithms in the same network as the travel time, but with adapted edge weights, as in \cite{GuMueSchn}.
-Also, planning fare systems under different criteria (such as fairness, income, low transition costs) is an interesting topic for further research as well as the integration of planning fare systems and network design.
-For example, there is a strong relation between line planning and the design of zone tariffs since the number of zones crossed on a path depends on the line plan.
+Aside from that, other ticket options like group or season tickets are interesting for further research.
+Also planning fare structures under different criteria (such as fairness, income, low transition costs) is an interesting topic for further research as well as the integration of planning fare structures and network design.
+For example, there is a strong relation between line planning and the design of zone tariffs since the number of traversed zones on a path depends on the line plan.

-We finally plan to include the ticket prices in route choice models and integrate them into planning lines and timetables along the lines of~\cite{SchiSch18}, but with an underlying realistic passengers' behavior.
+We finally plan to include the ticket prices in route choice models and integrate them into planning lines and timetables along the lines of~\cite{SchiSch18}, but with underlying realistic passenger behavior.